Submission Procedure

 In order to submit a paper to AMIS, the corresponding author first needs to register in the AMIS App.
 Then, he/she may submit a maximum of 2 paper(s) on their own behalf and that of any coauthor(s).

-1. To sign up for the AMIS App, click the 'Sign up here' link in the AMIS App login.
+1. Sign up for the AMIS App: To sign up for the AMIS App, click the 'Sign up here' link in the AMIS App login.
 You will be taken to the registration form page.
 Sign-up with your email address and hit 'Send code'.
 A code will be automatically sent to the email address you provided.
 You need to paste that code in the 'Reg. code' textbox on the registration form, in order to confirm ownership of the email address.
 Click the 'Check code' button.
 You should receive an e-mail within seconds.
 If the email containing your code is delayed, please check your Spam folder as well, as the email might have been spammed.

-3. When indicating your affiliation, you should choose one from the list of default affiliations.
+3. Select your affiliation: When indicating your affiliation, you should choose one from the list of default affiliations.
 If your affiliation is not listed, please fill a request using the dedicated link in the registration form, or email us at amis@cig.ase.ro with a request to add your affiliation.
 Please double check that your affiliation is not listed before emailing us, to avoid any delays in your registration.

-5. The organizing committee may assign you with both an author (default) and/or a reviewer (optional) role within the system.
+5. Choose your role: The organizing committee may assign you with both an author (default) and/or a reviewer (optional) role within the system.
 If you are invited to review papers for AMIS, the organizing committee will automatically assign you the reviewer role.
-When you log in, you must choose one of the two roles for the current session – author (to submit and manage papers) or reviewer (to review papers).
+When you log in, you must choose one of the two roles for the current session — author (to submit and manage papers) or reviewer (to review papers).
 For security reasons, only one role per session is permitted for any registering author.
 If, at some point, you need to change role, you must log out of the current role and log back in with the new role.

 1. A blind .PDF file containing the paper, without any identification of authors; this file will be used for reviewing purposes, so please ensure complete anonymity of authors (by removing such items as names, affiliations, correspondence address, acknowledgments etc.);